Zdvictor/Projeto_API_DOCS/README.md

 #### Parametros

-email: E-mail do Usuario caadastrado no sistema,
+email: E-mail do Usuario cadastrado no sistema,

 password: Senha do usuario cadastrado no sistema, com aquele determinado e-mail